CodeFromAnywhere/typerepo/modules/js-util/README.md

 ## 📄 apply (exported const)

 function that takes an array of functions and applies them one by one, on the value or the result of the previous function.
 Only possible if the type of the value stays the same.

-## 📄 createMappedObject (exported const)

-Creates a `MappedObject` of an array of any type. `MappedObject`s are great for increasing efficiency to get an item from an array.
-Especially useful when finds are needed on a specific key match for huge arrays.
-Instead of finding on the array you can simply get the right property from this object.

-NB: Don't use this inside of render functions, it's a very slow function, the whole idea is that this makes it faster, so just do it once!

 ## 📄 findLastIndex (exported const)